Colin Green, Security Manager for Southern Railway, UK

-Colin Green is the security manager of Southern Railway who, when first looked at the introduction of body worn cameras, managed a team of Rail Neighbourhood Officers operating on trains and stations in the south of England.
-Colin is looking into the feasibility of purchasing more Reveal body worn cameras in the future to make the equipment personal issue.
+Colin Green is the security manager of Southern Railway who, when first looked at the introduction of body-worn cameras, managed a team of Rail Neighbourhood Officers operating on trains and stations in the south of England.
+Colin is looking into the feasibility of purchasing more Reveal body worn cameras in the future to make the equipment a personal issue.

 Why did you turn to body worn video?

 “I became aware of the need to gather evidence when on shift and the need to have a tool which would act as a deterrent.
 We had certain powers as Rail Neighbourhood Officers, but there was only so much we could do – there was a big need for gathering evidence.